 This is an important aspect if you’re used to storing breast milk in the fridge and need to heat it up prior to giving it to your baby.

 This feature also comes in handy when you have to sterilize the glass bottles by placing them in hot or boiling water.

 Worried about the impact that your plastic baby items are causing on the environment?
-If you are, then glass baby bottles are the way to go.
+If you are, then glass baby bottles and glass sippy cups are the way to go.